Atkins Weight Loss Program In a test of weight loss programs, 40 ... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence.
-For example, a 90% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 90% of those intervals would contain the true standard deviation of the population.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
+In this case, it estimates the mean weight loss for all adults using the Atkins program.
+The width of the interval reflects the uncertainty around the estimate, and a 90% confidence level indicates that if the same procedure were repeated multiple times, 90% of the intervals would contain the true mean.

 Recommended video: